pymupdf/PyMuPDF/docs/page.rst

    .. method:: add_redact_annot(quad, text=None, fontname=None, fontsize=11, align=TEXT_ALIGN_LEFT, fill=(1, 1, 1), text_color=(0, 0, 0), cross_out=True)

       * New in v1.16.11

       PDF only: Add a redaction annotation.
 A redaction annotation identifies content to be removed from the document.
 Adding such an annotation is the first of two steps.
 It makes visible what will be removed in the subsequent step, :meth:`Page.apply_redactions`.

       :arg quad_like,rect_like quad: specifies the (rectangular) area to be removed which is always equal to the annotation rectangle.
 This may be a :data:`rect_like` or :data:`quad_like` object.
-If a quad is specified, then the envelopping rectangle is taken.
+If a quad is specified, then the enveloping rectangle is taken.

       :arg str text: *(New in v1.16.12)* text to be placed in the rectangle after applying the redaction (and thus removing old content).